M-Gregoire/ansible-role-harbor/README.md

 This role is in alpha stage.
 Issues and PRs are welcome.

-## Requirements

-None.

 ## Role Variables

+Every variable as a default value expect for `harbor_hostname` which as to be specified in your playbook.

-For a complete list see `defaults/main.yaml`.
+For a complete list or to modify default values, see `defaults/main.yaml`.

-By default, the role uses the IP of the current host to set `harbor_hostname`.
-You can override it.

 To change the install dir: